Yonghe, Liuyang

 Yonghe Town (永和镇 (永和鎮, Yǒnghé Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 It is surrounded by the towns of Guandu and Zhangfang on the north, Yanxi Town on the northwest, Gugang Town on the west, Xiaohe Township on the east, and the towns of Gaoping and Zhonghe on the south.
 As of the 2015 census it had a population of 40,000 and an area of 234.5 km2.
 Qibaoshan Township was merged to Yonghe town on November 18, 2015.

-Administrative division
+Administrative divisions

-The town is divided into 10 villages and one community, the following areas:
+The town is divided into 10 villages and one community, which include the following areas: